-That dedication to excellence shows.
-After an extensive on site review, the heart transplant program at the Sandra Atlas Bass Heart Hospital at North Shore University Hospital in partnership with Maimonides Medical Center, an affiliate of Northwell Health, was approved by the New York State Public Health and Health Planning Council.
-This extraordinary milestone makes the Heart Hospital the first and only full-service destination for heart transplantation in Nassau, Suffolk, Queens, Brooklyn, Staten Island and across all of Northwell.
+At Northwell Health, we are continuously striving to make our exceptional cardiac care even better.
+And that dedication to excellence shows.
+The Sandra Atlas Bass Heart Hospital at North Shore University Hospital is the first and only full-service destination for heart transplantation in Nassau, Suffolk, Queens, Brooklyn, Staten Island and across all of Northwell.

-Led by a nationally renowned team, our Heart Hospital features one of New York’s largest cardiothoracic surgery and interventional cardiology programs that consistently achieves some of the state’s best outcomes.
+Led by a nationally renowned team, our Heart Hospital features one of New York’s largest cardiothoracic surgery and interventional cardiology programs, and the largest mechanical circulatory support program, that consistently achieve some of the state’s best outcomes.
 As a full-service transplant program, our team includes experts in cardiology, cardiac surgery, pharmacy, nutrition, psychology, social work and rehabilitation who are specialty trained in heart failure.
-At Northwell, we treat more heart failure patients than any of the state's heart transplant centers.
+Our expert physicians have historically performed a combined total of 500 heart transplants, and we treat more heart failure patients than any of the state's heart transplant centers.